 - Value for Money

 The MSR Whisperlite multifuel stove has been a favourite for bicycle tourers, hikers and travellers alike, for both it’s simplicity and versatility.
-We literally use our Whisperlite 700x per year (at the moment) and having never had a single issue with it – it seems nothing can break it!
+We used our Whisperlite 700x per year when we were crossing from Europe to Australia and never actually had a technical issue with it – it seemed nothing we could do could break it!

-Our only gripe sometimes is that we can’t change the heat level while we’re cooking, but more on that below.
+Our only REAL gripe with the product is that we can’t change the heat level while we’re cooking, but more on that below…

 - You can burn almost any fuel available all over the world (we use petrol because of it’s abundance).